 The Company is involved in various legal proceedings that have arisen in the normal course of business.
 While the ultimate results cannot be predicted with certainty, the Company does not expect them to have a material adverse effect on its Consolidated Financial Statements.
-The patent infringement actions initiated by Bell Semiconductor, LLC were resolved in December 2022.

-14. Share Repurchases
+13. Share Repurchases

-The Company repurchased 6.9 million shares, 6.5 million shares and 0.2 million shares of its common stock for \$887.6 million, \$1.15 billion and \$16.3 million during fiscal 2022, 2021 and 2020, respectively.
+The Company repurchased 1.5 million shares, 6.9 million shares and 6.5 million shares of its common stock for \$213.0 million, \$887.6 million, and \$1.15 billion during fiscal 2023, 2022 and 2021, respectively.
 Shares repurchased in fiscal 2021 included purchases of 4.0 million shares through a tender offer, 1.7 million shares through an accelerated share repurchase agreement and 0.8 million shares through the Company's existing share repurchase program.

-15. Revenues
+14. Revenues